therightstuff/aws-cdk-js-dev-guide/README.md

 Based on [this excellent tutorial](https://sanderknape.com/2019/05/building-serverless-applications-aws-cdk/), this is a work in progress - please contribute if you can!

-TODO Add build script should add versions eg `cdk --version` and `sam --version` somewhere for tracking (this README?)

 ## Tooling setup for local AWS development

 ### Preamble